voyager3m/go-flags/README.md

 * Supports maps
 * Supports function callbacks
 * Supports namespaces for (nested) option groups
+* Load default values from .env file (can be changed by ENV_FILENAME environment variable)

 The flags package uses structs, reflection and struct field tags to allow users to specify command line options.
 This results in very simple